 and the earth will disclose its blood

-‘All the slaughtered of the earth’ includes the millions of Greek, Assyrian and Armenian civilians massacred by the Ottomans during and after the First World War, the more than 15 million killed by Communists in the Soviet Union, the more than three hundred thousand Serb civilians tortured or otherwise killed by the Ustashe in Croatia during the Second World War and the untold millions killed by Communists in China and Cambodia, and the millions killed in the Congo, Sudan, Rwanda and Angola, to say nothing of armed conflicts between countries.
+‘All the slaughtered of the earth’ includes the millions of Greek, Assyrian and Armenian civilians massacred by the Ottomans during and after the First World War, the more than 15 million killed by Communists in the Soviet Union, the more than three hundred thousand Serb civilians tortured or otherwise killed by the Ustashe in Croatia during the Second World War, the 2 million or more Polish civilians killed by the Germans following their invasion, the untold millions killed by Communists in China and Cambodia, and the millions killed in the Congo, Sudan, Rwanda and Angola, to say nothing of soldiers killed in war.
 Previous centuries also have their roll calls.

 The slaughtered also include innocents killed in the womb.
 Fornication gives rise to babies, and the babies are not always wanted.
-As in pre-Christian societies, in such circumstances modern society claims the right to kill, long after the first trimester in which most miscarriages occur.
-One in five pregnancies worldwide and almost one in three in Europe end in abortion, amounting to more than 40 million deaths every year (Sedgh et al. 2012), though most abortions are within the first trimester.
+As in pre-Christian societies, in such circumstances modern society claims the right to kill, long after the first trimester in which most miscarriages occur, with hospitals cremating or simply incinerating the bodies.
+One in four pregnancies worldwide and three in ten in Europe end in abortion, amounting to more than 56 million a year (Sedgh et al. 2016), though most abortions are within the first trimester.
 The rate is higher in Europe because marriage and family are less valued.
 One of the gravest charges brought against Jerusalem was that “you took your sons and your daughters, whom you had borne to me [God], and these you sacrificed to them [the idols] to be eaten.
-Was your whoring so small a matter that you slaughtered my children and gave them to the fire for them?”
-(Ezek 16:20f) Psalm 106 says that in doing so they sacrificed to demons.
+Was your fornication so small a matter that you slaughtered my children and gave them to the fire for them?”
+(Ezek 16:20f) Immolation was a convenient solution to the problem of babies born out of wedlock.
+Psalm 106 says that in so doing Israel sacrificed to demons.